attila-lendvai/maru/README.md

 in less than 2000 LoC.

 This repo is also the place of exploration in the land of bootstrapping and computing system development.
-I'm planning to also **shrink** what's currently known as Maru, and/or introducing simpler languages into the bootstrap process; e.g. develop
+I'm planning to introduce simpler languages into the bootstrap process; e.g. develop
-[a trivial stack machine based language](https://github.com/nagydani/seedling/) that can be used to bootstrap Maru directly onto the raw metal, without assuming a C compiler toolchain, or an Operating System, and all that with minimal efforts.
+[a trivial stack machine based language](https://github.com/nagydani/seedling/) that can be used to bootstrap Maru directly onto the raw metal, without assuming a C compiler toolchain, or even an Operating System, and with minimal effort.

+> Maru is in particular trying to be malleable at the very lowest levels,
+> so any special interest that cannot be accommodated easily within the common
+> platform would be a strong indicator of a deficiency within the platform
+> that should be addressed rather than disinherited.

 ## How